 - Evaluate, schedule and prioritize maintenance work orders and seek out opportunities for continuous improvement to prevent equipment downtime

-- Make assignments and monitor progress, coordinate training and schedule and develop associates in their area of responsibility
+- Make assignments and monitor progress, coordinate training and schedules and develop associates in their area of responsibility

-$60k-$100k annually; overtime pay in addition to this base frequently applies; includes company benefits; may include performance bonuses.
+Most maintenance supervisor roles have a salary in the $60k-$100k range annually.
+Overtime pay in addition to this base frequently applies; includes company benefits; may include performance bonuses.
 Applicant must be open to working various shifts.